 - 6.1 Material

 - Clay

-- Concrete Profile
+- Concrete

-- 6.2 Profile Smooth or bagged.
+- 6.2 Profile

-- 6.3 Finish
+- Smooth or bagged.

 All brick walls must be plaster and paint finished.
 Plaster finish must be smooth or bagged.
-Rendered finishes are not permitted.
+Other rendered finishes are not permitted.
 Paint, matt or semi-gloss only.

 All paint colours specified must be from Aalto Colour Mt Cardrona Colour Palette.